 Several recent lawsuits have put the spotlight on a whole series of alleged schemes by processors to collect junk charges disguised as legitimate fees.

 I originally wrote about Worldpay’s questionable practice described in the article below back in May of 2019.
-Then, I helped the folks at Reuters understand what was happening in order to shine a brighter light on the subject.
+Then, I spent a good deal of time helping the folks at Reuters understand what was happening in order to expose the deceptive billing tactic.
 Reuters published its article on the topic in August of 2019.
 I wish the article had more of a bite, and I’m not thrilled about being referred to as someone “who writes about the industry and makes money selling processing services for selected Worldpay competitors,” but I’ll bear the label in the interest of advancing the greater good.

 The article from Reuters did cause Worldpay to make a couple subtle changes on its billing statement.
 It’s not much, but Worldpay now alludes to the fact that the pricing shown is not actually interchange-plus.

 As shown below, Worldpay changed the title of the fee section to “Interchange & Worldpay Surcharge,” and it added the following qualifying statement: The ‘Interchange & Worldpay Surcharge’ section is inclusive of interchange pass through as well as Worldpay non-qualified surcharge.

 Wells Fargo is currently being sued for charging deceptive fees, North American Bancard is currently being sued for charging deceptive fees, Mercury Payments lost a lawsuit (with a $72.5 million payout) for charging deceptive fees, and Worldpay is being sued for similar allegations.